How Culture Shapes Identity and Daily Life

 Food Preferences

-Dietary traditions are shaped by climate, religion, and history.
-Food choices influence health, social gatherings, and family routines.
+Dietary traditions, influenced by climate, religion, and history, affect health, social gatherings, and family routines.
+Shared meals reinforce relationships and cultural identity.

 Clothing and Appearance

-Traditional clothing and fashion trends express values, status, and group belonging.
-Modesty, creativity, and symbolism vary across cultures.
+Traditional attire and fashion convey values, social status, and group belonging.
+Modesty, creativity, and symbolism vary across cultures, reflecting cultural norms and personal expression.

 Media and Popular Culture